teamzylophone/teamzylophone.github.io/README.md

 # teamzylophone.github.io
-Foods Recieps that you can find just by typing in the ingredients you have around your house
+Foods Recipes that you can find just by typing in the ingredients you have around your house.
 - Made by Team Zylophone